Hips and knees and hamstrings

 Bending over to get something off the ground is no easy task.
 Chiropractors warn about the bending, lifting and twisting motions!
 Bending requires

-hamstring, knee, hip, and spine assistance.
+hamstring, knee, hip, and spine participation.
 They each must be independently in great shape.
 They must work together efficiently.
 New

 research stated how hamstring stretching exercises